Skip to Content

 • Mentor 2-3 first-year student mentees for one academic year

-• Meet with their mentees (first-year students) on an ongoing basis – in person, via text, email, etc.
+• Meet with your mentees (first-year students) on an ongoing basis – in person, email, etc.

-• Attend, and encourage their mentee to attend, relevant programs, meetings, workshops and activities.
+• Attend, and encourage your mentees to attend relevant programs, meetings, workshops and activities.

 Contact